Skip to content

 3Create a 3-replica Deployment with a PDB (maxUnavailable: 1).
 Drain a node and verify only one pod is evicted at a time5 min

 4A pod is Pending.
-Use k describe pod and k describe node to identify whether the issue is insufficient resources, taints, or affinity3 min
+Use kubectl describe pod and kubectl describe node to identify whether the issue is insufficient resources, taints, or affinity3 min

 5Create a pod with a PreStop hook that writes to a log file, delete it with --grace-period=60, and verify the hook ran by checking the log4 min

-6Given a cluster with resource fragmentation (no single node has 2 CPU free, but total cluster has 6 CPU free), explain why a pod requesting 2 CPU is Pending and propose two fixes2 min
+6Given a cluster with resource fragmentation, explain why a pod requesting 2 CPU is Pending and propose two fixes2 min

-Continue to Module 2.9: Autoscaling (HPA, VPA, Cluster) to learn how Kubernetes automatically adjusts resources based on demand.
+Continue to Module 2.9: Autoscaling (HPA, VPA, Cluster) to learn how Kubernetes automatically adjusts resources based on demand and how autoscaling decisions interact with scheduling pressure.